digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 Please visit the [How to Create, Edit and Delete DNS Records](https://docs.digitalocean.com/products/networking/dns/how-to/manage-records) page for more information.

-### Creating the Backend Services <a name="AMBA_BK_SVC"></a>
+### Creating AES Backend Services <a name="AMBA_BK_SVC"></a>

+In this section we will deploy two example `backend applications`, named `echo` and `quote`.
+The main goal here is to have a basic understanding on how the `AES` stack will route requests to each application by introducing a new custom `AES` resource named `Mapping`.

 We can have multiple `TLS enabled` hosts on the same cluster.
 On the other hand we can have multiple deployments and services as well.
-So for each `Backend Service` a corresponding `Kubernetes Deployment` and `Service` has to be created.
+So for each `backend application` a corresponding `Kubernetes Deployment` and `Service` has to be created.

-Let's create a dedicated `namespace` for our `quote` and `echo` backend applications.
+Let's define a new `namespace` for our `quote` and `echo` backend applications.
 This is a good practice because we don't want to pollute the `AES` space (or any other) with our application specific stuff.

 ```bash
 kubectl create ns backend